maddiemthompson7/Econ-103-Summer-Project/README.md

 f_p    <- f_controls$`Pr(>F)`[2]
 ```

-Table 2 shows the two specifications next to each other.
-The first column shows adult smoking on its own with a slope of 0.945, meaning that a one percentage point increase in smoking is associated with approximately 0.95 percentage points more adults reporting fair or poor health.
-In the second column we add our four controls (income, education, uninsured rate, and population).
-The coefficient falls to 0.542, a shrinkage of about 43%.
-Without those controls, part of what income, education, insurance, and county size explain is being attributed to smoking.
+Table 2 puts the two specifications side by side.
+Column (1) gives adult smoking on its own a slope of 0.945, meaning a one percentage point increase in smoking is associated with about 0.95 percentage points more adults reporting fair or poor health.
+Adding our four controls in column (2) pulls that to 0.542, a shrinkage of about 43%.
+Without the controls, part of what income, education, insurance, and county size explain was being handed to smoking.

-We interpret two of the full model's partial slopes.
 Holding smoking, income, uninsured rate, and population fixed, a county with one percentage point more of adults aged 25 to 44 with some college reports 0.081 percentage points fewer adults in fair or poor health.
-Holding smoking, education, uninsured rate, and population fixed, a county whose median household income is 10% higher reports about 0.56 percentage points fewer adults in fair or poor health.

-The coefficient on log income is a semi-elasticity, read against proportional changes in income rather than dollar ones.
-The raw coefficient of −5.89 corresponds to a one-unit change in log income, which is a county roughly 172% richer, so the 10% comparison above is the readable version.
+Holding smoking, education, uninsured rate, and population fixed, a county whose median household income is 10% higher reports about 0.56 percentage points fewer.
+That second figure needs scaling to be read.
+The coefficient on log income is a semi-elasticity, and its raw value of -5.89 corresponds to a one-unit move in log income, which is a county roughly 172% richer.
+The 10% comparison is the version a reader can picture.

-The estimated coefficient on smoking is 0.542, with a standard error of 0.016, giving a t-statistic of about 33 and a 95% confidence interval of roughly [0.51, 0.57].
-This is statistically significant by any reasonable standard: zero is nowhere near the confidence interval, so we decisively reject the hypothesis of no association.
-Economically, the association is also substantial.
-A 10-percentage-point increase in a county's smoking rate is associated with about a 5.4-percentage-point increase in the share reporting fair or poor health, which is about a seventh of the 38-point national range.
-Statistical and economic significance point the same way here: the estimate is both large and precise, and even the low end of the confidence interval remains economically meaningful.
+Smoking's coefficient of 0.542 carries a standard error of 0.016, a t-statistic of about 34, and a 95% confidence interval of [0.510, 0.575].
+Zero is nowhere near that interval, so we reject no association decisively.
+The estimate is economically substantial too.
+A county 10 percentage points higher in smoking reports about 5.4 percentage points more adults in fair or poor health, roughly a seventh of the 38-point national range.
+Here statistical and economic significance point the same way, since even the low end of the interval remains meaningful.

 The $R^2$ is 0.780 and the adjusted $R^2$ is 0.779, slightly lower because it charges the model for the regressors it added.
 These five county characteristics account for most of what distinguishes healthier counties from less healthy ones, leaving about a fifth of the variation to everything we have not measured.

-We tested the four controls jointly.
-Our F-test gives F(4, 3136) = 692.4 with a p-value below 0.001, so we reject the null that the four control coefficients are all zero.
-The controls belong in the model as a block, which is also what the movement between columns (1) and (2) was telling us.
+The F-test on the four controls jointly gives F(4, 3136) = 692.4 with a p-value below 0.001, so we reject the null that they are all zero.
+The controls belong as a block, which is also what the movement between columns (1) and (2) was telling us.

 \clearpage